A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Model Selection

-Once the number of hidden nodes has been found, the hidden layer is fixed, and model selection switches focus to the input layer; at this point, there are $p_\text{max}$ inputs (i.e., covariates).
+Once the hidden-node selection phase has concluded, the focus switches to the input layer (Algorithm \ref{alg: input-node-sel}); at this point, there are $p_\text{max}$ inputs (i.e., the set of input nodes currently included in the model is the set of all input nodes, $\mathcal{X} = \mathcal{X}_{\text{full}}$).
 For the input-node selection phase, each input node is dropped in turn, with the aim of finding an input whose removal yields a lower BIC; as with the previous phase, random sets of initial parameters are used for each candidate model in the underlying likelihood optimisation.
 If the removal of a given input node does yield a lower BIC value, then that input node is dropped from the model (and if two or more inputs result in a lower BIC, the one yielding the lower BIC is removed).
-This is repeated until no covariate, when removed from the model, results in a lower BIC.
+This is repeated until no covariate, when removed from the model, results in a lower BIC, and, then, the set of included input nodes, $\mathcal{X}$, is returned.
+(Thus, in this phase, Algorithm \ref{alg: input-node-sel} is applied with only the ``drop inputs'' step and $n_\text{steps} = p_\text{max}$.)

 Both the hidden layer and covariate selection phases are backward elimination procedures.
-Rather than stopping the algorithm after these two phases, we find it fruitful to search for an improved model in a neighbourhood of the current ``best'' model by carrying out some further fine tuning.
-This is done by considering the addition or removal of one hidden node, then the further addition or removal of one input node, and these two steps are repeated alternately until no further adjustment decreases the BIC.
+Rather than stopping the algorithm after these two phases, we have found it fruitful to search for an improved model in a neighbourhood of the current ``best'' model by carrying out some further fine tuning.
+This is done by considering the addition or removal of one hidden node (Algorithm \ref{alg: hidden-node-sel} with $Q = \{q - 1, q + 1\}$), then the further addition or removal of one input node (Algorithm \ref{alg: input-node-sel} with with both the ``drop inputs'' and ``add inputs'' steps and $n_{\text{steps}} = 1$), and these two steps are repeated alternately until no further adjustment decreases the BIC (see Step \ref{step: finetune} in Algorithm \ref{alg: modelsel}).
 This fine-tuning stage is analogous to stepwise model selection with backward and forward steps.
 Note that one could apply this alternating stepwise procedure from the offset, but we have found it to be significantly more computationally efficient to focus first on the hidden and input layers (separately and in that order) before moving to the stepwise phase.